Butch Huskey: 1989–1993

-Huskey was drafted by the New York Mets in the seventh round of the 1989 Major League Baseball Draft as a third baseman.
+The New York Mets selected Huskey in the seventh round of the 1989 Major League Baseball draft as a third baseman.
 That year, he was awarded the Doubleday Award for the Rookie level Gulf Coast Mets in Sarasota, Florida.
 Huskey posted a batting average of .263, with six home runs, 34 runs batted in (RBI), and four stolen bases in 54 games.
 Huskey won a second Doubleday Award following the 1991 season, this time playing for the Columbia Mets of the South Atlantic League as he posted a batting average of .287, with 26 home runs, 99 RBI, and 22 stolen bases.
 He won the award along with José Martínez, a right-handed pitcher.

 Huskey won the award again in 1993, for the Binghamton Mets of the Eastern League, posting a batting average of .251, with 25 home runs, 98 RBI, and 11 stolen bases.
 By this time, Huskey had been labeled a top prospect by the Mets.
 Because of this and an injury to Bobby Bonilla, Huskey was promoted, debuting against the Houston Astros on September 8, as Darryl Kile threw a no-hitter against the Mets.
 Huskey struck out three times.
 Huskey finished the season in the majors, batting .146 with no home runs and three runs batted in.

 1994–1996

 Huskey played the entire 1994 campaign with the Norfolk Tides of the International League.
-He wasn't able to be recalled again in September, due to the players' strike.
-Huskey rebounded in 1995, winning a fourth and final Doubleday Award, this time along with right-handed pitcher Jason Isringhausen.
+He was not able to be recalled again in September, due to a players' strike.
+He rebounded in 1995, winning a fourth and final Doubleday Award, this time along with right-handed pitcher Jason Isringhausen.
 Spending the season with Norfolk, he posted a batting average of .284, with 28 home runs, 87 runs batted in, and eight stolen bases.
-For his performance he was rewarded with a September call-up, though he failed to impress at the big league level again, batting .189 with three home runs, 11 runs batted in, and one stolen base.
+He was rewarded with a September call-up, though he failed to impress at the big league level again, batting .189 with three home runs, 11 runs batted in, and a stolen base.

-In 1996, Huskey was primed to compete with backup infielder Edgardo Alfonzo for the starting position at third base for the New York Mets, following the trade of Bonilla to the Baltimore Orioles the previous season.
+In 1996, Huskey was primed to compete with backup infielder Edgardo Alfonzo for the starting position at third base for the New York Mets, after the trade of Bonilla to the Baltimore Orioles the previous season.
 However, the unexpected play of shortstop Rey Ordóñez prompted Dallas Green to alter the infield alignment: Ordonez was awarded the starting shortstop position, with José Vizcaíno shifting to second base, and Jeff Kent shifting to third base.
 Huskey was moved to right field, a position he had only played once previously at the major league level.
-Huskey struggled defensively in the outfield, soon finding himself being replaced by more athletic natural outfielders, such as Carl Everett and Alex Ochoa.
+He struggled defensively in the outfield, soon finding himself being replaced by more athletic natural outfielders including Carl Everett and Alex Ochoa.
 However, Huskey soon found himself in a platoon role with first baseman Rico Brogna, a left-handed hitter.
 Huskey went on to be the Mets' regular first baseman that year, finishing with a .278 average, 15 home runs, 60 runs batted in, and one stolen base.